ryanamannion/pcgs_scraper/README.md

             'prices': price_by_grade,   # Price dictionary {Grade: [Price, Price+]}
             'merged_from': entries,     # History for merge, for debugging }
+price_guide[pcgs_num] = merged_entry
 ```

-Please Note: the description from the table is excluded in the final lookup table, it was too messy and I was under a
+NOTE: the description from the table is excluded in the final lookup table, it was too messy and I was under a
 time crunch to get this done.
 My goal is to scrape the PCGS number data from pcgs.com to have better descriptions for
 each PCGS# in the final lookup table, but for now that is not implemented.
 See Known Issues #2